tvarit-foggy/grafana.org/content/blog/2019-03-14-new-city-energy.md

-title = "How New City Energy Is Supporting Sustainability with Grafana" author = "jdam" date = "2019-03-14" keywords = ["Grafana", "Oracle Cloud Infrastructure", "GrafanaCon"] cover_opacity = "0.4" cover_blur = "1px"
+title = "How New City Energy Is Supporting Sustainability with Grafana" author = "jdam" date = "2019-03-14" keywords = ["Grafana", "New City Energy", "GrafanaCon"] cover_opacity = "0.4" cover_blur = "1px"
-description = "Oracle Cloud Infrastructure now has a Grafana datasource" categories = ["Grafana", "GrafanaCon"] excerpt = "We are excited to announce the availability of the Oracle Cloud Infrastructure Data Source for Grafana." draft = true
+description = "Oracle Cloud Infrastructure now has a Grafana datasource" categories = ["Grafana", "GrafanaCon"] excerpt = "How Grafana is enabling Washington D.C. to reduce energy costs as well as its carbon footprint."
 +++

 <img src="/assets/img/blog/timeshift/andrew_rodgers.jpg" alt="Andrew Rodgers - New City Energy"/>
 <br />
 <small>Andrew Rodgers - New City Energy</small>

 Grafana isn’t just being used for monitoring applications.
-Andrew Rodgers, Senior Systems Architect at [New City Energy](http://www.newcityenergy.com/), spoke at GrafanaCon EU about how his organization is using Grafana to measure energy usage in municipal buildings in Washington D.C. for the [Department of General Services](https://www.dgs.ca.gov/) (DGS).
+Andrew Rodgers, Senior Systems Architect at [New City Energy](http://www.newcityenergy.com/), spoke in Amsterdam at GrafanaCon EU 2018 about how his organization is using Grafana to measure energy usage in municipal buildings in Washington D.C. for the [Department of General Services](https://www.dgs.ca.gov/) (DGS).

 DGS manages infrastructure facilities for 28 million square feet of real estate in the District of Columbia.
 Of its half a billion dollars in operating costs of all these buildings, $100 million is spent on energy per year.